Marisol Nichols: Career

 In 1996, she appeared in episodes of Due South and Beverly Hills, 90210.
 In 1997, she made her movie debut as Audrey Griswold in the film Vegas Vacation with Chevy Chase and Beverly D'Angelo.
 She also had supporting roles in the films Scream 2, Friends 'Til the End, Can't Hardly Wait, Jane Austen's Mafia and The Sex Monster.

 From 2000 to 2002, she starred in the Showtime drama series Resurrection Blvd..
 In 2001, she played Bahraini Princess (Sheika) Meriam Al Khalifa in the made-for-TV movie The Princess and the Marine.
 In 2003, she made guest appearances on episodes of Friends, CSI: Crime Scene Investigation, Law & Order: Special Victims Unit, Nip/Tuck and Charmed.
 Marisol's Charmed episode, "Chris-Crossed", was the show's highest-rated non-season-premiere episode.
 In 2006, she appeared in six episodes of Cold Case and starred in the film Big Momma's House 2.

 She starred in the short-lived TV series Blind Justice in 2005 and In Justice, in 2006.
 In 2007, she starred in 24 as Special Agent Nadia Yassir.
 In 2008, she starred in the film Felon with Stephen Dorff.

 In 2010, Nichols portrayed Sarah Monahan in the short-lived supernatural crime drama The Gates, a summer series on ABC.
 She also had a cameo in Kristin Chenoweth's music video for "I Want Somebody (Bitch About)".
 Nichols also portrayed "The Desert Wolf" on MTV's show Teen Wolf.

-Nichcols has appeared in both NCIS and NCIS: Los Angeles (as different characters).
+Nichols has appeared in both NCIS and NCIS: Los Angeles (as different characters).
 She starred in NCIS: Los Angeles in 2010, as Tracy Keller, former partner and potential romantic interest for Special Agent G. Callen (Chris O'Donnell) in the sixth episode of Season 2.
 In NCIS, she appeared as ATF Special Agent Zoe Keats, the girlfriend of Tony DiNozzo (Michael Weatherly) for several episodes of season 12.

 In 2012, Nichols starred in the ABC TV series GCB, with Leslie Bibb, Kristin Chenoweth, Annie Potts, Jennifer Aspen and Miriam Shor.

-In 2017, Nichols began starring as Hermione Lodge, the mother of Veronica Lodge, in the teen drama series Riverdale, loosely based on the Archie comic book series.
+In 2016, Nichols began starring as Hermione Lodge, the mother of Veronica Lodge, in the teen drama series Riverdale, loosely based on the Archie comic book series.
 On February 23, 2020, Nichols rumored that she would be leaving Riverdale ahead of its fifth season, making season four her last on the show.
 However, in June 2020, Nichols revealed that after having a talk with showrunner Roberto Aguirre-Sacasa, she would be staying on for season five.

-On the Nickelodeon animated television series The Loud House, Nichols voices Principal Ramirez.
+On the Nickelodeon animated television series The Loud House, Nichols recurs as the voice of Principal Ramirez.

+In 2026, Marisol Nichols will star in the Lifetime film She Stole My Son's Heart portraying a detective who alongside her rookie partner goes to look for a missing woman and retrieve her before her heart gives out.